A guide to air source heat pumps: what are they and how do they work?

 - Some (usually older) models can have rather noisy outdoor fans.
 But manufacturers are working on new ways to keep noise levels low.
 These days, many are actually whisper-quiet.

 - They do use some electricity to run – so they’re not completely carbon neutral.
-But if you use renewable electricity, the environmental impact is pretty low, and getting lower as more renewables come onto the electricity grid.
+But the environmental impact is pretty low, and getting lower as more renewables come onto the electricity grid

 Air source heat pump costs